Private EHCP assessments — the platform drafts your evidence pack | EHCP Clarity

 • Not briefing assessor on EHCP context

-• Assuming any private report will move the LA — quality matters
+• Assuming any private report will move the local authority — quality matters

 Frequently asked questions